-Stefan Fraunberger is a composer and sound performer with a special interest in transformation.
+Stefan Fraunberger is a composer, sound performer and artist with a special interest in transformation.
 His music engages in electro/acoustic dialogue with unconventional instruments such as dulcimers or decaying baroque church organs, reshaping the liminal conditions of culture and perception while inhabiting sonic ambiguities and "touching the void."
 (The Wire)

 Fraunberger has performed at festivals throughout the world and released on various labels.
 He is focusing on the recontextualisation of musical languages and the shaping of fluid sculptures.
 His compositions and performances work their way through “nature's very own modular patch” using otherworldly, bewildering vocabulary to result in a "sonic archeology" of possible tongues and embodied information.

 Based in Vienna, Fraunberger has lived and worked in Aleppo, Sana'a, London, Tehran, Sibiu, Benares, Brussels and Istanbul.
 His music is deeply informed by the study of different languages, traditions and understandings of modernity.
 Working in the fields of performative sound art, vocal and instrumental composition he also does sound installations and translates/interprets pre-modern arabic texts as well as creating sound tracks for movies and contemporary dance.